Tennessee Lobbyists Association Standard of Conduct

-Lobbying is an integral part of Tennessee’s and our nation’s democratic process.
-It is a constitutionally guaranteed right under the First Amendment of the United States Constitution providing for “the right of citizens to petition the government for redress of their grievances.”
-Government officials are continuously making public policy decisions that affect the vital interests of individuals, corporations, labor organizations, religious groups, charitable institutions and other entities.
-Public officials need to receive factual information from affected interests and to know such interests’ views to make
+Advocacy is an integral part of the democratic process.
+It is a constitutionally guaranteed right providing for “the right of citizens to petition the government for redress of their grievances.”
+Public officials are continuously making public policy decisions that affect the vital interests of individuals, corporations, associations, labor organizations, religious groups, charitable institutions and other entities.
+Public officials need factual and timely information from affected interests and to know such interests’ views to make

-- The professional lobbyist should comply with the laws governing lobbying and should respect the standards of conduct applying to officials and staff of the General Assembly and the Executive Branch.
+- The lobbyist should comply with the laws governing lobbying and should respect the standards of conduct applying to officials and staff of the General Assembly and the Executive Branch.
 The professional lobbyist should not knowingly participate in any activity that could place a public official in violation of any law or policy governing their conduct.

 - The lobbyist should conduct lobbying activities in a fair and professional manner, treating others, both allies and adversaries, with respect and civility.

-- The professional lobbyist should seek to avoid conflicts of interest and should not continue or undertake representations that may create conflicts of interest without the informed consent of the client or potential client involved.
+- The lobbyist should seek to avoid conflicts of interest and should not continue or undertake representations that may create conflicts of interest without the informed consent of the client or potential client involved.

 - The lobbyist should vigorously and diligently advance and advocate the client’s or employer’s interests.
-The lobbyist should exercise loyalty to the client’s or employer’s interests through due diligence and best efforts towards their goal.
+The lobbyist should exercise loyalty to the client’s or employer’s interests through due diligence and best efforts towards their goals.

 - The lobbyist should attempt to ensure better understanding and appreciation of the right of citizens to petition their government and for the redress of their grievances.